desaiaalap/email-assistant/model_pipeline/README.md

 **NOTE: We only need to do this since the extension is unpublished.
 Requires permission from Google to publish on the Chrome Web Store.**

+### Secret Manager Setup

+The `setup_cicd.sh` script will create three secrets in Secret Manager: `service-account-credentials`, `gmail-credentials`, `gmail-notification`

+The secret values for these need to be populated as follows:

+- `service-account-credentials`: Upload the `github-actions-sa-key.json` created by the script.
+- `gmail-credentials`: Upload the JSON from the OAuth Client ID.
+- `gmail-notification`: Same as above, but remove the 'installed' key.
+Also, you will need to add a new key called `refresh_token`.
+Its value can be set by following instructions in the [Data Pipeline README](/data_pipeline/README.md).

 ### Chrome Extension Setup

 To install the Chrome extension for testing: